 Day 8: Bullet Train To Kyoto

-Take a Limited Express train to Nagoya, where you will change onto a Shinkansen bullet train to Kyoto.
-This afternoon, start discovering Kyoto's rich heritage with a visit to the enchanting Fushimi Inaritaisha Shrine with its pathway of torii gates before admiring the views over the city from Kiyomizudera Temple.
-Stroll around the old neighbourhoods of Higashiyama and Gion, the geisha district, with a stop at Gion Corner.
+Take a Limited Express train to Nagoya, then board a super-fast bullet train to whizz your way through the countryside to Kyoto.
+Start discovering the city's rich heritage with visits to the enchanting Fushimi Inari Shrine and Kiyomizu Temple.
+Stroll around Higashiyama and Gion, the geisha district, with a stop at Gion Corner, which showcases the seven professional performing arts.

 Includes: Breakfast